roymiles/buggy-project/README.md

 ## Idea for code structure

-We will need to keep our code organised such that we can easily debug and test
+We will need to keep our code organised such that we can easily debug and test *Each class will be in its own file.*

     class entry{
       static void main(char[] args){